-A guide to changing or replacing the strings on your classical or nylon string guitar.
-Classical guitars have six strings, the three bass strings look like wound metal, they have a nylon core and a thin copper wire wrapped around the outside.
+A guide to changing or replacing the strings on your classical or nylon string acoustic guitar.
+Classical and flamenco guitars have six strings, the three bass strings look like wound metal, they have a nylon core and a thin copper wire wrapped around the outside.
 The treble strings are a clear nylon composite material.
 Classical guitars need to have their strings changed regularly to get the best projection, tone, and playability.
 String replacement should happen quite often, especially if you practice a lot or are performing regularly.
 These days there are two types of tie blocks (on the bridge), a six-hole bridge and a twelve-hole bridge, we’ll look at both.

 Quick tips before you begin

-- Don’t take off all your strings at once (but still change all six) – If you take off all your strings you can’t copy how they were previously tied when you re-string the guitar.
+- Don’t take off all your strings at once – If you take off all your strings you can’t copy how they were previously tied when you re-string the guitar.
 Also, the saddle (the white bone or plastic in the bridge) is held in place by the strings so that can fall out if you take off all the strings.

-- Change all of the strings (not just a broken one) – String ‘go dead’ when they loose their elasticity and get worn down by use.
+- Change all of the strings (not just a broken one) – Strings ‘go dead’ when they loose their elasticity and get worn down by use.
 If you break a string it’s best to change all six.